 Unique Listing Descriptions

-Do not be shy in using the Description Override feature in the PSS Catalog.
+Do not be shy about using the Description Override feature in the PSS Catalog.
 Just as you do in your eBay Listing Titles, you want to get as many keywords and descriptors as you can into the description field.

 The major marketplaces (Amazon & eBay) look at your shipping metrics very closely.
 It is of the utmost importance that you are placing your orders with the distributors at a quick pace and get your tracking information into the system ASAP.
-Any delays can have negative effects on your seller ratings and even lead to temporary revoke of selling privileges by marketplaces.
+Any delays can have negative effects on your seller ratings and even lead to the temporary revoke of selling privileges by marketplaces.

 Key to Success #3 - Pricing